Problem

 30 min

-Explore how to find the k pairs of numbers with the smallest sums from two sorted arrays.
-This lesson helps you understand and implement k-way merge strategies to solve this problem efficiently, preparing you for coding interviews that involve merging and sorting challenges.
+Explore how to identify the k pairs with the smallest sums from two sorted arrays by applying k-way merge strategies.
+This lesson helps you understand the approach to efficiently solve this common coding interview problem using sorting and merging techniques.

 Statement